A Missionary Church: AD 30-1843

 The era of discovery and encounter (1492-1600) opened North and South America and the Caribbean to Christian evangelical efforts.
 Priests of different religious orders, Franciscans, Dominicans, and Jesuits, came to North America to convert native peoples to Christianity.
 These encounters were often mutually beneficial, with missionaries learning the languages of native peoples, their folkways, and their social structure.
 Many native people accepted whole or in part some of the lessons the missionaries came to bring.
 Others rejected Christianity.
 Many native peoples died of diseases brought over by European soldiers and colonists.
 France, England, and Spain were the main claimants to North American territories.
 Extracting wealth from the North American frontier (furs and other peltry) became a primary economic motivator for French penetration of the North American interior.

 New France had control over the area that later became Wisconsin.
 Other priests worked here, but the French Jesuits took the lead.
 Father Rene Menard, S.J. is thought to have been the first Catholic cleric in Wisconsin (1661).
 Other Jesuit missionaries included Claude Allouez, Claude Dablon, and perhaps the most famous, Jacques Marquette (1637-1675).
 These men plied the inland waters of Wisconsin, launching out from mission stations on the upper peninsula of Michigan to form mission stations in Green Bay and Prairie Du Chien.
-Encountering the native peoples produced some conversions, although it difficult to ascertain how many remained Catholic.
+Encountering the native peoples produced some conversions, although it is difficult to ascertain how many remained Catholic.

 Internal church politics temporarily ended the Jesuit missionary enterprise (the Order was suppressed from 1765-1815).
 Among Wisconsin’s small population were only a handful of white settlers and native peoples who sustained their Catholic faith by home devotions.
 From 1781-1820, apart from the occasional itinerant, there were no priests in Wisconsin to offer Mass or hear confessions.